- ABOUT US

-With two out of every three families in Racine touched by United Way in their lifetime, it is no wonder that more than 10,000 individuals and 300 local organizations are donating.
+With thousands of families in Racine touched by United Way in their lifetime, it is no wonder that more than 10,000 individuals and 300 local organizations are donating.
 An annual contribution is truly an investment in Racine County.
 Working together, we can provide emergency services, basic needs and opportunities for a better life for all.

 Thanks to the efforts of thousands of loyal volunteers and donors, we achieved a campaign total of $5.4 million in 2013!
 We can all be proud of the fact that our rich history of service and commitment to improving lives goes on.